Lamination 101: Office Max vs. Production Pros & Why Texture Changes Everything

 By john December 17, 2025

-Hand holding a small, metallic table model over a design featuring colorful scales and a color swatch.
+Hand holding a small, metallic table model with colorful swatch cards, and patterned paper.

 By john November 6, 2025

-Man using a paper cutter to trim a stack of printed material, indoors.
+Man using a paper cutter machine to trim a stack of printed materials.

 November 5, 2025